 “To suggest that this (healthcare reform) bill will put government in between patients and their doctors is really disingenuous …”

-Nothing has changed since 2009!
-Her comments are important because they reflect the crux of so much of the debate in the U.S. over healthcare reform, different points of view, and the failure to address core principles reflected in policy making.
-This is a classic case of arguing sentiment over underlying values and structure that make their way into policy.
+What has changed since 2009?
+Her comments are important because they reflect the crux of so much of the misplaced debate in the U.S. over healthcare reform.
+The failure to address core principles is a classic case of arguing sentiment over underlying values and structure that make their way into policy.
 Read between the lines of what she is saying here about free enterprise, economics, and so forth when she calls for “get[ting] rid of the profit-driven, insurance company-driven health insurance system.”
-Ask yourself if this represents healthcare reform or a reflection of an underlying philosophy or ignorance of the free enterprise system that created the amazing medical community in the United States.
+Ask yourself if her comments represent healthcare reform or a reflection of an underlying philosophy of socialism or ignorance of the free enterprise system that created the amazing medical standards of care in the United States?

-The profit motive fuels the engine of creativity and innovation across all sectors of the economy including bio-medicine and healthcare.
-Entrepreneurs and business people are like economic ants swarming to find a strategic, market, or price crack to gain access to customers.
-In some corners, this behaviour is seen as being unsavory and disingenuous, and greedy.
+To the original question, the profit motive fuels the engine of creativity and innovation across all sectors of the economy including bio-medicine and healthcare.
+Entrepreneurs and business people are like economic ants swarming to find a strategic, market, or price advantage crack to gain access to and serve customers.
+In some minds, this behavior is seen as being unsavory and “disingenuous” and greedy.
 On the other hand, the profit motive fuels cost reductions, stimulates product/service enhancements, and drives down costs to the consumer in total.
 Free enterprise creates freedoms in a free society.
 Within the free enterprise system the legal system catches and punishes those who violate the law.
 Profit, however, is not a criminal act.

 Here’s the Kevin W. McCarthy Solution: 70% of Americans are overweight.
-Let's encourage every American to get to a healthier place — to take personal responsibility for what they put in their mouth and get to a healthy weight.
-The so-called crisis will be over.
-Doctors will be able to practice acute care medicine instead of wasting their time and talent fixing self-inflicted "wounds."
+Let’s encourage every American to get to a healthier place — to take personal responsibility for what they eat by making healthier choices.
+The rising cost of the healthcare crisis will end.
+Doctors will be able to practice acute care medicine instead of wasting their time and talent patching up and medicating our self-inflicted “wounds.”

-The greatest "pork" in ObamaCare isn't in the bill itself—although it is massive.
-The real "pork" is in the people who are weighting down the economy with self-inflicted diseases of Type 2 diabetes, high blood pressure, gout, cholesterol, and worse.
-What these diseases lead to are strokes, heart attacks, cancers, premature disability, and death — an ironic and discriminating form of Darwin’s natural selection, but a waste of human life by any measure.
+The greatest “pork” in ObamaCare isn’t in the bill itself — although it is massive.
+The real “pork” is in the people who are weighting down the economy with the mindless self-selecting of diseases like Type 2 diabetes, high blood pressure, gout, cholesterol, and more.
+These obesity-related diseases lead to strokes, heart attacks, cancers, premature disability, and death — an ironic and discriminating form of Darwin’s natural selection, but a waste of human life by any measure.

 Do you love your country?
-Then, get healthy!
+Then, get to a healthier place!
 Stop the slow killing of yourself starting today.
-If you can't do it on your own, then get help.
+If you can’t do it on your own, then get help.
 There’s no sense giving away your hard earned “profits” when you can gain health and lower the full costs of your healthcare.

 Your comments are appreciated.

 P.S.
-Ready to see the waist go away?
-See the Health Coach who forwarded this message to you.
-Need one?
-My wife, Judith, can help you.
-Go to www.certifiedhealthadvisor.com and give her a call.
+Need assistance?
+Ready to see “the waist” go away?
+Talk with the Health Coach who forwarded this message to you.